brianseidl/koda/README.md

 $ export DJANGO_SETTINGS_MODULE=koda.settings.local  #put this in your shell's startup script
 $ python manage.py migrate
 ```
+* Note.
+You may run into issues with pip installing psycopg2 and psycopg2-binary.
+You do not need this for local development.
+If you run into these errors, use our requirements-local.txt.

 Next you will need to create a super user for yourself to have to ability to access the admin pages.
 ```bash